String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, problems and Solutions

 Light Requirements

-String of Watermelons Plant grows best in bright light with some morning or late afternoon sunlight of at least 4-6 hours.
+String of Watermelons Plant grows best in bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Bright light enhances the purple tones on the leaves.

-Rotate the pot regularly to ensure that the String of Teardrops Plant receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth as well as prevent legginess.

 Watering

-Water String of Watermelons Plant liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water String of Watermelons Plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Decrease watering during the cold period to maintain the soil barely moist but do not allow the soil to dry out completely as it can lead to wilting and leaf drop.

-Ascertain that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in rotting and loss of the plant.

 Temperature and Humidity

-String of Watermelons Plant has no need for high humidity.
-Average room humidity is ideal for the plant.
+String of Raindrops Plant has no need for high humidity.
+Average room humidity of 50-55% is ideal for the plant.
 Ensure that there is good air circulation to discourage fungal disease infestations.

 Potting Soil